Quick Summary

 Effective planning ensures the development process has a clear direction, setting the stage for a smoother workflow across subsequent phases.

-Coding the application is the focus of the development phase.
+The coding phase is where the actual application development takes place.
 Developers collaborate to develop the specifications laid out during the planning phase.

 Key activities include: